expo/fyi/android-071-rc-build-failure.md

-# Android build errors starting November 4, 2022 after React Native 0.71-rc release
+# Android build errors after React Native 0.71-rc release

 On November 4, 2022, React Native 0.71-rc was released, which introduced an issue for projects using libraries that depend on `'com.facebook.react:react-native:+'`.